MooreResearch/LISA-Documentation-Staging/README.md

 ## Contact

-For further assistance or inquiries, contact [contact information or link to a contact page].
+For further assistance or inquiries, contact Will Metz @ williamesmetz@gmail.com.